postlogist/or_advent/Day1/readme.md

-# Day 1 of the Advent of hashtag#OperationsResearch 🤠
+# Day 1 of the Advent

 I'm struggling to organize a series of events...